-A visit to Mostar should start with the city’s one star attraction.
+A visit to the city of Mostar should start with the city’s one-star attraction.
 The Stari Most, known in English as Old Bridge, is in the very heart of the old city center.
 Spanning the beautifully clear Neretva River, this is one of the most iconic landmarks in the entire Balkan region.

 Bustling Bazaars And Beautiful Mosques

 There’s much more to Mostar than the Stari Most, though.
 While many people come here to see the famous old bridge, there’s a lot more to explore.
 Countless shops, boutiques, and bazaars dot the Old Town, many of which line Kujundžiluk, Coppersmith’s Street in English.

 This street is effortless to find, basically an extension of the cobblestone across the Stari Most on the Neretva River’s east bank.

 As its name suggests, this bustling street is filled with stores selling all kinds of copper objects, from bracelets and other jewelry to kitchen tools and decorations.
 It wouldn’t be a bazaar if there weren’t an abundance of oriental rugs and other things being sold as well.

 This is a super-fun street (with cobblestones!) to walk through.
 If you’re into shopping, you could spend hours browsing the shops.
 Needless to say, this is the perfect place to pick up some Mostar souvenirs.